Gabriella439/nixos-in-production/manuscript/BigPicture.md

 ## The Zen of NixOS

 I like to use the term "master cue" to denote an overarching sign that indicates that you're doing things right.
-This "master" cue" might not tell you *how* to do things right, but it can still provide a high-level indicator of whether you are on the right track.
+This master cue might not tell you *how* to do things right, but it can still provide a high-level indicator of whether you are on the right track.

-The "master cue" for NixOS is very similar to the "master cue" for the Nix ecosystem, which is this:
+The master cue for NixOS is very similar to the master cue for the Nix ecosystem, which is this:

 > Every common build/test/deploy-related activity should be possible with at most one command using Nix's command line interface.